jgnewman/strux/README.md

 and all other Redux functions.
 Aside from this, Strux gives you a new version of React's `Component` and that's it.

+Within Strux's version of `Component`, you can call 3 new static methods, all of which have been described here.
+They are:

+- `Component.dispatches`
+- `Component.fetches`
+- `Component.picksUp`

 ## What are the bigger implications?

 Using Strux completely removes the need for writing React applications using